 You can define a group of VMs as a Resource Pool (RP) and, by doing so, manage those virtual machines as a single object with a single policy.
 Resource Pools can be placed into a hierarchy or nested and can inherit properties of their parent RP.
-As more hosts or cluster nodes are added or removed, vSphere can dynamically adjust the provisioning of to accommodate the needs of cloud computing networks.
+As more hosts or cluster nodes are added or removed, vSphere can dynamically adjust the provisioning of VMs to accommodate the policy in place.
+This fine tuning of pooled resources is required to accommodate the needs of cloud computing networks.